 Monica is proud to be Catholic, Texan, and an Aggie.
 She married her best friend, Matthew, at the beginning of 2016 and loves adventuring through life with him.
 While earning a B.S. and M.S. at Texas A&M University, Monica was involved in multiple organizations at St. Mary’s Catholic Center, most notably serving as the coordinator of a Theology of the Body ministry.
 Monica takes the Discerning Marriage team’s big dreams and figures out how to practically make them a reality; she’s the one who organizes and plans everything.
 Monica loves baking cookies, spending quality time loving and serving others, exploring new places, and anything bright and colorful.

 Amanda has had the privilege of being married to her sweet husband since the summer of 2016.
 She has a degree in English Literature from Texas A&M University, as well as a degree in Nursing from Texas Woman’s University.
 She also spent a year as a Theology of the Body (TOB) missionary, helping universities to develop and implement Pope Saint John Paul II’s remarkable teaching in their own ministries.
-She will be attending the Pope Paul VI Institute’s accreditation program to become a certified Creighton Practitioner.
+She is a certified Creighton Fertility Care Practitioner and our resident expert on NFP.
 Amanda uses her love of reading and language to research and write for the Discerning Marriage Ministry.
 Amanda has a love for TOB and desires to share this beautiful teaching as well as the beauty and dignity of marriage with the world!
 Obviously, Amanda has a love for reading and writing.
 She and her husband share a love for all things Disney, the outdoors, and coffee.